jadecobra/python_tdd_exercises/source/exceptions/TypeError.rst

         with self.assertRaises(TypeError):
             (1, 2, 3, 'n') - {1, 2, 3, 'n'}

-  and the terminal shows all tests are passing.
+  the terminal shows all tests are passing.

 ----